NitinSatpal/School-Management-System/README.md

 * Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.
 * Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
 * MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
-* Bower - You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages.
-Make sure you've installed Node.js and npm first, then install bower globally using npm:
+* Bower - I've used [Bower Package Manager](http://bower.io/) to manage the front-end packages.
+First instal Node.js and npm first, then install bower globally using npm:

 ```bash
 $ npm install -g bower